jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### return statements

-> return statements stop the evaluation of a series of statements and leave behing the value their expression has evaluated to.
+> return statements stop the evaluation of a series of statements and leave behind the value their expression has evaluated to.
 >
 > -Ball 162